Questions? Call or text anytime πŸ“ž 818-446-9627

 The thought of having a "big talk" right now might feel as exhausting as climbing a mountain.
 So don't.
 The goal of this first step isn't to solve everything.
 It is simply to break the silence and create a tiny crack of connection.

-Find a Moment (Not a Perfect One)
+Find a Moment, Not a Perfect One

 With a newborn, there is no perfect time.
-Don't wait for a long, uninterrupted evening when you're both rested and calm β€” it will never come.
+Don't wait for a long, uninterrupted evening when you're both rested and calm.
+It might never come.

 Look for a small, manageable window.
 Maybe it's a five-minute stretch when the baby has just fallen asleep in the car.
 Maybe it's while you're folding laundry side by side.